 During the above-mentioned Napa Valley trip in October 2011, I came down with a cold that lasted seven weeks and necessitated both an antibiotic and an inhaler.
 It didn’t go away until after my St. Maarten trip, when I stepped backward onto a thorn that became embedded in my heel and needed to be treated with a second antibiotic.
 A few months later, a glycolic acid-based facial cleanser triggered a rosacea flareup, so my dermatologist prescribed a third antibiotic.
 Not one doctor recommended taking a probiotic, and companies weren’t advertising them back then like they are now, so I exterminated both the bad and the beneficial bacteria in my stomach.
 Thereafter, every time I ate anything that contained yeast – such as doughnuts during binges – I repopulated the bad bacteria but never replaced the good.
 Over time, I developed candida overgrowth, which perforated my intestines and caused leaky gut syndrome.
 Those holes allowed everything I ate and drank to slip straight into my bloodstream and cause inflammation, which first resulted in constant exhaustion, soreness, and weight gain and then led to food allergies, wheezing, and other nonsense.

 Once I learned I had a leaky gut, I was forced to turn my home into a deprivation chamber and give up every food I’ve ever loved in exchange for vegetables I’d never tried.
-I couldn’t even eat ketchup or barbecue sauce on the super strict candida diet because condiments contained too much sugar, and I’d spend the next 24 hours burping like a guy who intended to remain a bachelor.
+I couldn’t even eat ketchup on the super strict candida diet because it contains too much sugar, and I’d spend the next 24 hours burping like a guy who intended to remain a bachelor.
 Worse, I had to eschew pescetarianism for five months and grill free-range, antibiotic-free chicken on the George Foreman because fish might contain mercury, radiation, or smiley-faced parasites.

 From January through March of 2014, I ate nothing other than chicken, spinach, and kale, killed the candida with raw garlic, probiotics, and supplements, shampooed with Neutrogena T-Sal, and thanked God that I was both single and able to work from home while I suffered die-off symptoms, such as vision-impairing migraines, worsening dizzy spells, and constant sleepiness.